anhinga/2021-notes/README.md

 ---

-The `matrix-mult-machines` focuses on my key experimental activity this year: study of machines where matrix multiplication plays a key role, and visual study of matrix multiplication performed by interpreting monochrome images as matrices and multiplying them using matrix multiplication.
+The `matrix-mult-machines` directory focuses on my key experimental activity this year: study of machines where matrix multiplication plays a key role, and visual study of matrix multiplication performed by interpreting monochrome images as matrices and multiplying them using matrix multiplication.